AramidFinance/aramid-zerobridge-docs/getting-involved/developer/local-end-to-end-testing.md

 - For the bridge specifically, these are your first port of call

 > You will need access to 3 ethereum accounts, and 3 algorand accounts, you can create these using [metamask](https://metamask.io/) and [purestake](https://www.purestake.com/technology/algosigner/).
-Note down the `private keys and mneumonics`
+Note down the `private keys and mneumonics`.

 > You will need to fund these accounts with testnet Ether and Algo, using the relevant faucets: `e.g.` [rinkeby testnet faucet](https://rinkebyfaucet.com/) or [algorand testnet faucet](https://testnet.algoexplorer.io/dispenser)